pandeyanand9023/Cricket-Match/README.md

 Match:
-Match will have fields like team1, team2, winner, totalAvailableBalls and a strike object to manage players on strike when MatchController calls stimulateGame(), based on the tossWinner's decision, game will started startInning() will be called and scoreToChase will be taken into consideration for the chaser team Inning will have total overs given during construction. method' call returns back when 1.
+Match will have fields like team1, team2, winner, totalAvailableBalls and a strike object to manage players on strike when MatchController calls startMatch(), game will be started and startInning() will be called and scoreToChase will be taken into consideration for the chaser team Inning will have total overs given during construction. method' call returns back when 1.
 Either all over completes 2.
 All out declared startInning() will be called for chaser team